jacksonx9/EGym/README.md

 * Email authorization with option to login with Facebook
 * Forms to add new customers and gym equipment
+* Stores customer and gym equipment information using SQL database
 * RESTful Services to allow interactions between server and client
 * Client and server side validation